User Guide

 -

-Click a tag to display its information in the Tag Summary Details section on the right-hand side.
+Click a Tag to display its information in the Tag Summary Details section on the right-hand side.

 - Tag Type: The method of adding a target to a tag.
-The values are IP range, Manual, Conditional

-- Targets: List of targets associated with the selected tag.
-Search entry field enables you to search for specific targets in the list.
+- Targets: List of Targets associated with the selected tag.
+Search entry field enables you to search for specific Targets in the list.

 -

-In the search box, type a tag name.
+In the search box, type a Tag name.

 -